-We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as Mid-Michigan Area Cable Communication Consortium's auditors.
+We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Consortium's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.